jopemachine-playground/code-replacer/README.md

 target the files corresponding to the name in the target directory.
 (no need to specify `ext` separately)

+Instead of using the `src` option, you can pass the value to the first argument.

 #### --template, --t (required)
 type: `string`